 Watkins Health Services (WHS) has a very long history of keeping Jayhawks flying.
 In fact, the University started the health service for KU students in 1906.
 And the noted Dr. James Naismith, the inventor of basketball, was the University physician from 1912 to 1917.
 Since that time, we have grown to be one of the largest such facilities in the Big XII and the Midwest.

 Today, we have an impressive staff, updated facilities and state-of-the art equipment and information systems.
 Our systems include an electronic health record system that provides a patient portal so that your student can communicate with us and receive information from us in a secure fashion.
-S/he can even make appointments online, request prescription refills, and check other information we have on file.
+The student can even make appointments online, request prescription refills, and check other information we have on file.

 If you are ever concerned about your Jayhawk, know that help is available!
 In addition to our clinical services, our HERO department offers individual consultations with students on alcohol or drug use, healthy sexuality, and nutrition.
 We also facilitate educational classes on how students can get and stay healthy on campus.

 On occasion, students may feel overwhelmed or stressed.
 Depending upon the student’s condition, our providers may refer the student to Counseling and Psychological Services (CAPS).

 And finally, since we are not open 24 hours, seven days per week we do have an excellent 24-hour Nurse Helpline to assist students with medical concerns even if we are closed.
 Any concerns that are called-in, will be passed along to our Nursing staff on the next business day and they will follow-up with the patient as-needed.
 All concerns and advice given are documented in the patient's medical record.

 For any services the student needs which we cannot provide in-house, our providers will make referrals to outside specialists who will keep us well-informed about the student’s treatment and progress.

 - Inpatient care